 Chicory root is a common additive to food.
 It is also known as inulin.
 You can read more to find out specifics and the pros and cons of Inulin.

 Chicory or Cichorium intybus, grows in the United States and is cultivated in Mediterranean areas in Europe.
-Chicory is a somewhat woody, perennial herbaceous plant of the dandelion family, usually with bright blue flowers but they can also be white or pink.
-It is basically a common weed that has been naturalized in various areas of the world.
-Chicory root is roasted, ground, and used as a coffee substitute, especially in New Orleans, in particular because it has a similar taste.
-Chicory is caffeine free and is cheaper that coffee.
-During World War II and the Great Depression when shipping from coffee-producing countries was disrupted and coffee became too much of a luxury due to cost, chicory was used in the United States to produce “coffee.”
+Chicory is a woody, perennial herbaceous plant of the dandelion family, usually with bright blue flowers, but they can also be white or pink.
+It is a common weed that has been naturalized in various world areas.
+Chicory root is roasted, ground, and used as a coffee substitute, especially in New Orleans, in particular, because it has a similar taste.
+Chicory is caffeine free and is cheaper than coffee.
+During World War II and the Great Depression, when shipping from coffee-producing countries was disrupted, and coffee became too much of a luxury due to cost, chicory was used in the United States to produce “coffee.”
 Chicory also has been added to certain European beers and ales.

 What else is Chicory used for?